DengPingFan/Inf-Net/README.md

 Please cite our paper if you find the work useful:

 	@article{fan2020inf,
-  	title={Inf-Net: Automatic COVID-19 Lung Infection Segmentation from CT Scans}, author={Fan, Deng-Ping and Zhou, Tao and Ji, Ge-Peng and Zhou, Yi and Chen, Geng and Fu, Huazhu and Shen, Jianbing and Shao, Ling}, journal={IEEE TMI}, year={2020}
+  	title={Inf-Net: Automatic COVID-19 Lung Infection Segmentation from CT Images}, author={Fan, Deng-Ping and Zhou, Tao and Ji, Ge-Peng and Zhou, Yi and Chen, Geng and Fu, Huazhu and Shen, Jianbing and Shao, Ling}, journal={IEEE TMI}, year={2020}